 Admiral Markets is a reputable global broker licensed in multiple jurisdictions.
 Admiral Markets UK Limited holds a license with the Financial Conduct Authority (FCA).

 The group also holds licenses with the Estonian Financial Supervision Authority, the Cyprus Securities and Exchange Commission (CySEC), the Jordan Securities Commissions (JSC) plus the Australian Securities and Investments Commission (ASIC).
 The broker is also legally allowed to operate in many other countries, from France to Romania and Indonesia.

-To comply with regulator conditions, Admiral Markets keeps client capital segregated from the group’s assets in an EEA-regulated credit body.
+To comply with regulator conditions, Admirals keeps client capital segregated from the group’s assets in an EEA-regulated credit body.

 Deposit guarantee schemes and financial services compensation schemes also ensure that clients’ funds are protected in the event the broker was to go bankrupt.

 Admiral Markets stands out amongst our forex broker reviews for its educational courses and trading tools.
 There are multiple webinars online covering CFDs and forex 101 lessons.
-Admiral Markets also releases educational books in multiple languages and demos analytical tools.
+Admiral also releases educational books in multiple languages and demos analytical tools.

 Additionally, traders get access to Premium Analytics, Dow Jones News, Acuity Trading, plus Trading Central.
 All of these tools are designed to educate traders on investing strategies and judging market sentiment.
 The Traders Room can also be used to manage multiple Admiral accounts.
 A weekly trading podcast is also hosted by the broker, plus a wallet for managing multiple trading and investing accounts.